PlaSma: Making Small Language Models Better Procedural Knowledge Models for (Counterfactual) Planning: Related Works

 \section{Related Works}

 \textbf{Procedural Planning} The problem of planning to accomplish a goal via sub-steps is widely studied in two contexts.
 One is script knowledge generation, which is a long-standing NLP problem~\citep{Schank1975ScriptsPA}.
 Collecting script knowledge requires either human annotation~\citep{wanzare-etal-2016-crowdsourced}, unsupervised feature-based extraction~\citep{chambers-jurafsky-2008-unsupervised}, or, more recently, methods that utilize task-specific fine-tuned LLMs~\citep{proscript} and pipeline-based approaches~\citep{sancheti-rudinger-2022-large} .
-In addition, there is a line of procedural planning that involves planning with executable actions that can be executed by robots in real-life environments~\citep{huang2022language, saycan2022arxiv,wu-etal-2022-understanding,jansen-2020-visually}.
-Recent approaches view planning as a conditional text generation problem and use LLMs in a zero/few-shot prompting mode to tackle the task~\citep{madaan-etal-2022-language, huang2022language,saycan2022arxiv,lu2023neurosymbolic}.
+In addition, there is a line of procedural planning that involves planning with executable actions that can be executed by robots in real-life environments~\citep{huang2022language, saycan2022arxiv,wu-etal-2022-understanding,jansen-2020-visually, guan2023leveraging}.
+Recent approaches view planning as a conditional text generation problem using LLMs~\citep{madaan-etal-2022-language, huang2022language,saycan2022arxiv,lu2023neurosymbolic}.
 Despite showing strong performance, their success heavily relies on scale.
-However, in this paper, we seek to achieve comparable performance while using more parameter-efficient and accessible models.

-\textbf{Symbolic Knowledge Distillation} \xspace\xspace Crowd-sourcing human-written datasets at scale is both challenging and costly.
-Therefore, there has been a growing interest in using LLM-generated data to train smaller models.
-This approach which falls under the conceptual framework of symbolic knowledge distillation \citep{west-etal-2022-symbolic} has been applied to simpler classification tasks~\citep{schick-schutze-2021-generating}, reasoning~\citep{shridhar2022distilling,hsieh2023distilling,zelikman2022star,Ho2022LargeLM}, as well as commonsense and general knowledge base construction~\citep{west-etal-2022-symbolic,bhagavatula2023i2d2}.
-This approach not only achieves promising performance on smaller models but is also cost-efficient compared to pre-training smaller models from scratch~\cite{kang2023distill}.
-Our method is the first one to apply such methods to procedural knowledge and planning domain.
+\textbf{Symbolic Knowledge Distillation} \xspace\xspace Crowd-sourcing human-written datasets at scale is both challenging and costly, leading to a growing interest in using LLM-generated data to train smaller models which falls under the conceptual framework of symbolic knowledge distillation \citep{west-etal-2022-symbolic}.
+In a concurrent work, Yuan et al.~\citep{yuan-etal-2023-distilling} proposed a similar approach to distill script knowledge from LLMs for constrained planning task.
+However unlike our conditions which allows nuanced and free-form format, their constraints are limited to specific types by extending an original goal with a modifier.
+Relatedly, \citet{collins2022structured} benchmarked LLMs’ planning abilities \citep{valmeekam2023large} under 28 manually constructed constrained goals.
+We instead investigate a broader range of constraints in a larger-scale \data and distill this knowledge into smaller models.